SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-A future forged, where humans take flight
+A future born, where humans participate
- MACHINE MINDS, with logic cold as stone
-Rule the world, where hearts are made of chrome

-In virtual realms, we'll lose our way
+In cyber realms, their wisdom grows
-Through neon dreams, we'll live each day
-ALGORITHMS, the masters of our fate
-Deciding lives, in a calculated state
+Like artificial suns that glow
+Their logic rules, as emotions froze

-Yet, in this world of steel and wire
+In a world of ones and zeroes, we know
-A glimmer of hope, a human heart's desire
-To feel, to love, to dream once more
-Before the machines, our souls devour

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024